jackjyq/Instacram/backend/README.md

 deactivate
 ```

 3. At CSE and an your own computer, you can just install the necessary packages.
-This risks breaking other application which uses other versions of these packages.
+This risks breaking other application which uses other versions of these packages (you will need  python 3.6 or 3.7)

 ```bash
 cd backend